rcornwell/sims/SEL32/taptools/README.md

            each file contained on the tape is extracted and written as binary data to the named file.
-The .tap file MUST be a filemgr save tape and not a MPX-1.x SDT tape. command fmgrcopy file.tap >stdout
+The .tap file MUST be a filemgr save tape and not a MPX-1.x SDT tape.

+           command fmgrcopy file.tap >stdout
            input - file.tap file to dump
            output - stdout filelist and sizes
            output - directory/files extracted to current directory

+mkfmtape - This program creates an MPX 1.x filemgr save tape.
+The
+           tape can then be used to restore files to the MPX-1.X system.
+The output will be in SIMH simulated .tap format.

+           command mkfmtape opts output.tap file1 file2 ...
+           input - list of filename to save to tape. output - output.tap a tap formated file. options - -p = file type 0xca for programs
+                   - -t = ascii text file 0xee
+                   - -l = library/directory file 0xff
+                   - -o = other 0x00
+                   - -a = append entries to current file
+                   - -u = username (directory)

 sdtfmgrcopy - This program reads a MPX 1.x filemgr save tape or a
            user SDT followed by filemgr saves.
 The filemgr tape